sarimbinwaseem/Salah-Timmings/README.md

 - [x] Make a logic to return Isha ending time (i.e. Fajir start time of next day).
 - [ ] Confirm and correct the timmings.
+- [ ] Simulate a month ending and observe behaviour.
+I reckon some errors may occur at the end of the month.

 ### Pinouts and connections: